 Since the day we adopted our rescue pup, Grant, we’ve been dealing with this kind of phobia on a regular basis.
-Like many dogs who struggle with unexplained thunder phobia, Grant seems unusually sensitive to any storm-related occurrence, such as changes in barometric pressure.
+Like many dogs who struggle with unexplained fear of thunder, Grant seems unusually sensitive to any storm-related occurrence, such as changes in barometric pressure.
 Once the rumbles begin, his anxiety rapidly escalates into overwhelming terror.
 So, for us, it’s especially unfortunate that summer’s humid conditions can produce some of the biggest storms of the year.

-Signs of a thunder phobia can include hiding, urinating, excessive panting, drooling, trembling, whining, eye-rolling, and/or frantic efforts to escape.
+A dog scared of thunder can result in hiding, urinating, excessive panting, drooling, trembling, whining, eye-rolling, and/or frantic efforts to escape.
 If you’re Grant, they include all of the above … and some of his escape efforts have led to painful injury.
 The cruel irony is that if we, as owners, fawn over Grant or try to over-comfort him, we’re essentially reinforcing his panic behavior.
 A dog often interprets this pronounced reassurance as confirmation that the event taking place truly is worthy of panic.

-There’s no guarantee that you can ever fully resolve your dog’s thunder phobia.
-But there are ways that you can manage it effectively.
-Here are six strategies that have worked especially well for us:
+There’s no guarantee that you can ever fully resolve your dog’s fear of thunder.
+But if your dog is scared of thunder, there are ways that you can manage it effectively.
+Here are six strategies from a Thundershirt for dogs to increasing exercise that have worked especially well for us:

 If you remember nothing else, remember this: Constant petting or consoling is often interpreted by pets as a reward for the fearful response — or reinforcement that the fearful response is warranted.
 Conversely, punishment will only increase a panicked pet’s anxiety level.
 Our solution?
 Projecting a calm, cool vibe and giving Grant attention in the form of playing, grooming, or other activities he normally enjoys.